-Table 17.7.4 Fence and Wall Standards Land Use Permitted Location Type of Fence Permitted Maximum Height Minimum Setback Institutional, Mixed Use, Office and Side, rear and non- primary front yards Open, solid 6' Property line and 2' back of walk Commercial Front yard or build to zone Open, solid (Director discretion) 6' Property line and 2' back of walk Industrial Side and rear yards Solid 7' Property line and 2' back of walk Side and rear yards Barbed Wire 7', but not below 6' Property line and 2' back of walk Front and non-primary front yard or build to zone Open, solid (at the discretion of the Director) 7' Property line and 2' back of walk Public Utility Installations Front, side and rear yards or build to zone Open, solid 7' Side and rear yards Barbed Wire 7', but not below 6' Front and non-primary front yard Open 8' Property line and 2' back of a walk Solar Garden Side and rear yards Open or solid (when adjacent to a residential unit or residentially zoned property) 8' Recreational Facilities Side and rear yards Open 10' 15' from property line and 2'back of walk Noise Control Walls and Fences Rear and non-primary front yards adjacent to arterial streets; Any yard adjacent to frontage roads on US 6 and US 285 Solid masonry or wood with pickets on both sides of the horizontal boards.
+Table 17.7.4 Fence and Wall Standards Land Use Permitted Location Type of Fence Permitted Maximum Height Minimum Setback Institutional, Mixed Use, Office and Commercial Side, rear and non- primary front yards Open, solid 6' Property line and 2' back of walk Front yard or build to zone Open, solid (Director discretion) 6' Property line and 2' back of walk Industrial Side and rear yards Solid 7' Property line and 2' back of walk Side and rear yards Barbed Wire 7', but not below 6' Property line and 2' back of walk Front and non-primary front yard or build to zone Open, solid (at the discretion of the Director) 7' Property line and 2' back of walk Public Utility Installations Front, side and rear yards or build to zone Open, Solid 7' Side and rear yards Barbed Wire 7', but not below 6' Recreational Facilities Side and rear yards Open 10' 15' from property line and 2' back of walk Noise Control Walls and Fences Rear and non-primary front yards adjacent to arterial streets; Any yard adjacent to frontage roads on US 6 and US 285 Solid masonry or wood with pickets on both sides of the horizontal boards.
 Pickets must be a minimum of 3/4-inch-thick and staggered from the opposite pickets.
 8'